 Slot-in filters

-- one filter set is sufficient and can be placed via adapter rings on all lenses
+- One filter set is sufficient and can be placed via adapter rings on all lenses

 - You can install multiple filters without the problem of vignetting